catid/aiwebcam2/README.md

 python app.py
 ```

-Open a Chrome browser to https://localhost:8080
+Open a Chrome browser to https://localhost:8443

-Replacing `localhost` with the name of the computer on your LAN in the address bar.
+On my network I host it on a server at https://gpu3.lan:8443

 When you get the `Your connection is not private` screen, click `Advanced` and then `Proceed to localhost (unsafe)`.

-When you see the "localhost:8080 wants to: Use your camera" permission popup, select `[Allow]`.
+When you see the "localhost:8443 wants to: Use your camera" permission popup, select `[Allow]`.

 You should see the webcam feed in the browser window.
-Press and hold the `[space bar]` on the keyboard to speak.
-Release the `[space bar]` to stop speaking.
+Click or press and hold the `[space bar]` on the keyboard to speak.
 The AI will respond to what you say, and it will be provided a picture from the webcam stream so that it can see you for context.

+Include "look" in your query to use more tokens to improve its eyesight.
+Include "remember" to keep a high resolution image for the remainder of the session.